 The Compensation Committee may engage the services of outside advisors, experts and others to assist the Compensation Committee.
 Additionally, the Compensation Committee evaluates our compensation policies and practices in comparison to the published standards and guidelines of third-party proxy advisory services used by many institutional investors.
-During fiscal year 2018, the Compensation Committee engaged the services of Compensia, Inc. ("Compensia") as an independent executive compensation advisor.
+During fiscal year 2019, the Compensation Committee engaged the services of Compensia, Inc. ("Compensia") as an independent executive compensation advisor.

-During fiscal 2018, Compensia provided support on the following matters:
+During fiscal year 2019, Compensia provided support on the following matters:

-- the review and analysis of the compensation for our executive officers, including our CEO and the other Named Executive Officers; - the design of our executive long-term equity incentives, including using a relative TSR performance measure; - the research, development, and review of our compensation and CEO Bonus peer groups; - the determination of payouts under our performance share program and CEO bonus plan; and - advised the Compensation Committee on trends in compensation plans, compensation governance. and relevant regulatory matters.
+- the review and analysis of the compensation for our executive officers, including our CEO and the other Named Executive Officers: - the research, development, and review of our compensation and CEO Bonus peer groups; - the determination of payouts under our performance share program and CEO bonus plan; and - advised the Compensation Committee on trends in compensation plans, compensation governance, and relevant regulatory matters.

-Compensia did not provide any additional services or products to the Company during fiscal year 2018 beyond the services relating to its support of the Compensation Committee.
-The Compensation Committee reviewed the services provided by Compensia and considered the factors prescribed by the Securities and Exchange Commission (the "SEC") and The Nasdaq Stock Market to assess the independence of compensation advisors.
+Compensia did not provide any additional services or products to the Company during fiscal year 2019 beyond the services relating to its support of the Compensation Committee.
+The Compensation Committee reviewed the services provided by Compensia and considered the factors prescribed by the Securities and Exchange Commission (the "SEC") and The Nasdag Stock Market to assess the independence of compensation advisors.
 Based on its review, the Compensation Committee determined that no conflicts of interest exist between the Company and Compensia and believes that Compensia is independent.